About the Church of Scotland in Dumbarton

 Under normal circumstances worship would be continuing at each of the three parish churches in Dumbarton, but due to Covid-19 church services are restricted.
-We are now running joint services from one church with video streaming to the other two and for those who can watch from home – follow our regular Sunday service or watch on our YouTube channel using the links below:
+Follow our regular Sunday service using the links below:

-Click on the date above to view the full service of worship.
+Click on the title/date to view the full service of worship.

 Thought for the Day